 - Carefully and slowly open the door.
 If heat or smoke rushes in, close the door immediately and remain inside.

-- When residents leave their room, they should be sure to take their key and University ID in case it is necessary to return to the room should conditions in the corridor deteriorate.
+- When residents leave their room, they should be sure to take their key and University ID card in case it is necessary to return to the room should conditions in the corridor deteriorate.

-If for any reason a student is not able to leave their room, they should dial the campus Emergency Number at (212) 854-5555 and inform Public Safety of their location.
+If for any reason a resident is not able to leave their room, they should dial the campus Emergency Number at (212) 854-5555 and inform Public Safety of their location.
 Help will be sent immediately.

 If exit is possible:

 - Make sure to close the door tightly when evacuating.